FireLord/Weathering/README.md

-# Weathering
+# Weathering :partly_sunny:
 ![Logo](/app/src/main/ic_launcher-playstore.png)

-A weather app but with beautiful artwork.
+#### A weather app but with beautiful artwork.
 These artworks are made by me with suggestions from various people to make it look perfect.

 > Goal is to keep it minimal!